vmchale/command-line-tweeter/README.md

 wget -qO- https://get.haskellstack.org/ | sh
 ```

-Then type `stack install tweet-hs` it will generate an executable called `tweet`, which is what we want.
+Then type `stack install tweet-hs` it will put an executable called `tweet` on your path.

 ## Use